MattMcAdams/mattmcadams.com/src/now.md

 # Now

 A periodically updated, high level overview of what I'm currently doing, experimenting with, learning, reading, or am otherwise interested in.
+For my weekly check-ins, take a look through my [adventure log](/log).

 ## Occupation